aspose-pdf/Aspose.PDF-for-Java/Plugins/Aspose-Pdf-Java-for-Jython/README.md

 ## Download

-* To download Aspose.Pdf for Java API to be used with these examples, Please navigate to: [Aspose.Pdf for Java](http://www.aspose.com/community/files/72/java-components/aspose.pdf-for-java/)
+* To download Aspose.Pdf for Java API to be used with these examples, Please navigate to [Aspose.Pdf for Java](http://www.aspose.com/community/files/72/java-components/aspose.pdf-for-java/)
 * Place downloaded jar file into "lib" directory.
 * Replace "your-lib" with the jar filename.